immersivecognition/posture-assessment-vr/README.md

 3. Launch the SwayAssessment .exe
 4. Create a new participant list (or select existing) - data will be stored next to wherever you put this list.
 5. Enter the participant details.
+6. Press Start.
-6. From here you can perform measurements:
+7. From here you can perform measurements:
     * If you want height/armspan measures, ask participant to stand with controllers in hands, hold them out horizontally.
     * Click the buttons to record height/armspan.
 Height and armspan will be added to the participant's row in the participant list.
     * Click buttons on-screen to perform the various assessments as needed.